eedumas-maker/thoughts-garden/_notes/Share your ideas, they are seeds!🌱.md

 ---
-title: Share your ideas, they are seeds!
+title: Share your ideas, they are seeds!🌱

 last_modified_at: 2025-04-21 15:20:00
 ---